Assertive Discipline Information

 Enough Already!
 The links above are enough to get you started.
 If you want to dig further, use any major search engine and enter "assertive discipline," or "Canter," or "Covaleskie."
 You'll find a wealth of information out there.
 Your job is to figure out what is relevant, reliable, and useful for your purposes.
 Good luck.

 If you come upon a good resource on assertive discipline, or opposing views, please let me know.
-I'm always interested in such things and will include them on this page.
+I'm always interested in such things for the ADPRIMA site and will include them on this page.

 "Anything not understood in more than one way is not understood at all."